 The following R codes give a simple example showing how the Linearized Bregman Algorithm can be used to build up sparse Ising models from the data, focusing on the most frequently appeared 18 characters.
 To compare the structural difference of the first 80 chapters by Cao, Xueqin and the latter 40 chapters by Gao, E, we run ising on two subsets of data to extract two Ising models shown in Figure 1.8.
 The links shed light on conditional independence relations among characters learned from data.
-It is clear that in the first part of the novel, Jia, Baoyu has a strong connection with Lin, Daiyu and is conditionally independent to another main character Xue, Baochai as Cao, Xueqin depicts; while in the second part Jia, Baoyu connects to Xue, Baochai directly and becomes conditional independent to Lin, Daiyu as Gao, E implies.
+It is clear that in the first part of the novel, \mathfrak{TL} has a strong connection with $k \not\cong \mathfrak{L}$ and is conditional independent to another main character $\breve{\mathfrak{FL}}$ (pronunciation: Xue, Baochai) as Cao, Xueqin depicts; while in the second part \mathfrak{TL} connects to $\breve{\mathfrak{FL}}$ directly and becomes conditional independent to $k \not\cong \mathfrak{L}$ as Gao, E implies.
 Such a transition is consistent with the split of the novel.

 Fig. 1.8: Left: an Ising model for the first 80 chapters by Cao, Xueqin.
 Right: an Ising model for the remaining chapters by Gao, E. Sparsity levels are all chosen as 20% on LB path.
-Green edges are used for positive coefficients which increase the probability of co-appearance, while red edges are for negative which decreases this probability.
+Green edges are for positive coefficients which increase the probability of co-appearance, while red edges are for negative which drop such a probability.
 The width of edge represents the magnitude of coefficients.
-Comparing the two models, one can see that Jia, Baoyu has a strong link with Lin, Daiyu in the first part, and changes the link to Xue, Baochai who becomes his wife in the second part of the novel.
+Comparing the two models, one can see that 贾宝 Las a strong link with 林黛玉 in the first part, and changes the link to 薛 library(Libra) library(igraph) load("dream.RData") # Choose the first 80 chapters authored by Cao, Xueqin data<-dream[dream[,1]>0,] dim(data) s0<-colSums(data) # restrict to the most important characters data1<-data[,s0>=30] #Eng_names <- c('Jia, Zheng', 'Jia, Zhen', 'Jia, Lian', 'Jia, Baoyu ', 'Jia, Tanchun', 'Jia, Rong', 'Lady Dowager', 'Shi, Xiangyun','

-'''

-library (Libra)

-library (igraph)

-load ("dream.RData")

-Choose the first 80 chapters authored by Cao, Xueqin

-'''